bookingactivities/booking-activities/readme.txt

 * Fix - Custom time format was not applied in booking lists (in cart, checkout and order)
 * Fix - Duplicated events when booking system needed to reload
 * Fix - Compatibility with some optimization plugin
+* Fix - Hide overflowing button labels in Bookings page
 * Fix - Readme FAQ now matches Booking Activities 1.3 changes
+* Lib - Update FullCalendar to 3.8.2 and Moment JS to 2.20.1

 = 1.3.1 - 2018/01/28 =
 * Fix - Empty booking list if booking groups table was empty